bandlab/Guide/streaming_kit/accessories_for_mobile_live_streaming.md

 ## 4G or Mifi Routers

-If you haven't got a 4G-enabled phone - or you want to stream from non-internet enabled devices - then you may benefit from a 4G Mifi devce.
-A Mifi device is a portable hub that allows multiple devices to connect to it over wifi and share the speed of an internet connection.
+If you haven't got a 4G-enabled phone - or you want to stream from non-internet enabled devices - then you may benefit from a 4G MiFi devce.
+A MiFi device is a portable hub that allows multiple devices to connect to it over WiFi and share the speed of an internet connection.
 We've successfully run conference level live streams over 4G - it's awesome!

 ## Tripod Mount